Sounding

 -

-We will work with you to curate an experience that serves and supports the highest good of your community!
+We work closely with you to co-create an experience that nourishes and empowers your community.

 Onyi’s contribution to our exploration of regenerative practices asked that we remember that we are not just ‘designers’ intervening in human settlements and ecosystems - that we are of this Earth, and share kinship, that we are an interdependent manifestation of a sacred and mysterious, beautiful and noble universe.